dnsimple/dnsimple-support/content/articles/email-forwarding.markdown

 For any plan that is not covered above, the limit is 1,000 messages per month.

+In addition to message limits, there is also a limit to the number of individual email forwards any particular domain may have, as follows:

+- Personal plans: up to 10 email forwards per domain.
+- Professional plans: up to 25 email forwards per domain.
+- Business plans: up to 100 email forwards per domain.

+If you need additional email forwards per domain, please contact us to discuss your needs.

 ## Enabling email forwarding

 To enable email forwarding visit a domain's manage page and click on the **Email forwarding** menu on the sidebar.